assafchamoy/React-Native-Social-login-with-firebase/README.md

 ![img4](./tutorial-images/pic5.png)

 Then go back to your command prompt you used before, If you closed it open it up again and navigate to your project directory once again.
-Then put the following command :
+Then type the following command :
 ```
 react-native run-android
 ```